Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Experiments

-Results showed that both the PMM and the FEA method posess similar bias for smaller numbers of design points or coarser meshes, respectively.
-However while the posteriors generated using FEA are sharply peaked around incorrect values for coarse meshes, a larger, more appropriate variance is reported by the PMM.
+Posterior distributions, generated using the PMM, are shown in Figure~\ref{fig:AC_posterior} based on $m_{\mathcal{A}}=5$, $10$, $20$, $40$ and $80$.
+Posteriors generated with FEM, which do not provide probabilistic quantification for discretisation error, are also included.
+Results showed that both the PMM and the FEM method posses similar bias for smaller numbers of design points or coarser meshes, respectively.
+However while the posteriors generated using FEM are sharply peaked around incorrect values when a coarse mesh is used, a larger, more appropriate variance is reported by the PMM.